On localization sequences in the algebraic K-theory of ring spectra: The -theory fiber of a localization of rings

-We discuss briefly two different directions in which one can generalize the theorem.
-First of all one can consider \emph{left-regular} sequences of homogeneous elements $r_1,\ldots,r_n$ as long as they commute to a sufficient degree.
-Consider the $n=2$ case, and suppose that $\mathrm{deg}(r_i)=d_i$ for $i=1,2$.
-Suppose that $r_1$ and $r_2$ commute up to homotopy when acting by multiplication on the left.
+First of all one can consider localizations $A\rightarrow S^{-1}A$ where $S$ is generated by a left-regular sequence of homogeneous elements $(r_1,\ldots,r_n)$.
+We give the statement for $n=2$.
+Suppose that $\mathrm{deg}(r_i)=d_i$ for $i=1,2$ and suppose that $r_1$ and $r_2$ commute up to homotopy when acting by multiplication on the left.
 That is, suppose that in $\Ho(\Mod_A)$ the left-hand square in

-commutes.
-In this case, the triangulated category axioms assert that there is an extension of this diagram to the right by a map $d_2\colon\Sigma^{d_2}M_1\rightarrow M_1$, where $M_1$ is the cofiber of $d_1$ acting by multiplication on the left as a right $A$-module map.
-This is an example of a Toda bracket, but the map $d_2$ might not be unique.
-We will say that $(d_1,d_2)$ is a left-regular sequence if the square above commutes and if \emph{some} choice of fill $d_2\colon\Sigma^{d_2}M_1\rightarrow M_1$ the map in homotopy is injective.
-In this case, it is possible by arguing inductively as in the theorem to show that the cofiber $M_2$ of $d_2$ is a compact generator of the $S$-nilpotent spectra.
-Specifically, suppose that $N$ is $S$-nilpotent and that $\Map_A(M_2,N)\we 0$.
-As above one then sees that $d_2$ induces an equivalence
+commutes, where $M_1$ is the cofiber of $r_1$ acting by multiplication on the left as a right $A$-module map.
+In this case, the triangulated category axioms assert that there is an extension of this diagram to the right by a map $r_2\colon\Sigma^{d_2}M_1\rightarrow M_1$.
+The map $r_2$ is an example of a Toda bracket and need not be unique.
+We will say that $(r_1,r_2)$ is a \emph{left-regular sequence} if the multiplicatively closed set generated by $r_1$ and $r_2$ satisfies the right Ore condition, if $r_1$ acts injectively on the homotopy of $A$, if the square above commutes, and if for \emph{some} choice of fill $r_2\colon\Sigma^{d_2}M_1\rightarrow M_1$ the map in homotopy is injective.
+Note that a priori $(r_1,r_2)$ may be a left-regular sequence while $(r_2,r_1)$ is not.

+\begin{proposition} Suppose that $A$ is an $\EE_1$-ring and that $S$ is the multiplicative set generated by a left-regular sequence $(r_1,r_2)$.
+Let $M_2$ be the cofiber of $\Sigma^{d_2}M_1\xrightarrow{r_2}M_1$ for some choice of map $r_2$ as above which is injective in homotopy.
+Then, there is a fiber sequence of spectra. \end{proposition}

+\begin{proof} We prove that $M_2$ is a compact generator of the $S$-nilpotent spectra.
+Suppose that $N$ is $S$-nilpotent and that $\Map_A(M_2,N)\we 0$.
+As above one then sees that $r_2$ induces an equivalence

-On the other hand, $d_2$ acts nilpotently on the homotopy groups of $N$.
+On the other hand, $r_2$ acts nilpotently on the homotopy groups of $N$.
 Consider the Ext spectral sequence

-By the right Ore condition and the left regularity of $r_1$, it follows that the right $\pi_*A$-module $\pi_*M_1$ has graded projective dimension $1$.
+By the right Ore condition and the left-regularity of $r_1$, it follows that the right $\pi_*A$-module $\pi_*M_1$ has graded projective dimension $1$.
 Therefore, the filtration on the abutment is finite.
-But, $d_2$ must then act nilpotently on $\pi_*\Map_A(M_1,N)$, which implies that $\Map_A(M_1,N)\we 0$.
-The argument concludes as in the proof of the theorem.
-Hence, in this case, we obtain a fiber sequence
+But, $r_2$ must then act nilpotently on $\pi_*\Map_A(M_1,N)$, which implies that $\Map_A(M_1,N)\we 0$.
+The argument concludes as in the proof of the theorem. \end{proof}

 Appropriate similar hypothesis can be imposed on localizations of more elements to ensure the existence of fiber sequences in $K$-theory with fiber given by the $K$-theory of an endomorphism algebra.